-Robustness tests
+Robustness Tests

 We now proceed to the robustness tests documented in the Appendix.
-Our baseline results reported in Table 4 provide estimates of the wage earnings equation (3), controlling for occupational tasks.
-As an initial robustness test, Appendix Table A5 replicates the model by replacing task groups (four categories) with occupation fixed effects (426 categories based on the four-digit SSYK 2012 classification), and narrowing the sample period to 2014-2015.
+Our baseline results reported in Table 4 provide estimates of the wage earnings from Equation (2), controlling for occupational tasks.
+As an initial robustness test, Table A.5 replicates the model by replacing task groups (four categories) with occupation fixed effects (426 categories based on the 4-digit SSYK 2012 classification) and narrowing the sample period to 2014-2015.
 The table illustrates the robustness of the results when replacing work tasks with occupation groups.
-The estimates for the mean (OLS) and for the median (RIF) remain significant across the three refugee groups and gender specifications, with only one exception: the OLS estimate for males is not significantly different from zero.
+The estimates for the mean (OLS) and for the median (RIF) remain significant across the three refugee groups and gender specifications, with only one exception: The OLS estimate for pre-1990 refugee males is not significantly different from zero.

-Our second robustness test uses the Autor, Levy, and Murnane (2003) and Autor and Handel (2013) classification instead of the one suggested by Mihaylov and Tijdens (2019).
-In alignment with Table 4, the point estimates presented in Appendix Table A6 are both positive and statistically significant using OLS mean and RIF median for post-1989 refugees when considering the total sample of refugees and exclusively female refugees.
+Our second robustness test uses the Autor et al. (2003) and Autor and Handel (2013) classification instead of the one suggested by Mihaylov and Tijdens (2019).
+In alignment with Table 4, the point estimates presented in Table A.6 are both positive and statistically significant using OLS mean and RIF median for post-1989 refugees when considering the total sample of refugees and exclusively female refugees.
 The outcomes for the pre-1990 refugees resemble those in Table 4.
-The OLS estimates imply lower relative wages for the entire refugee group, while the RIF median indicates higher wages compared to native-born workers.
+The OLS estimates imply lower relative wages for the entire refugee group, while the RIF median indicates higher wages.
 In both the OLS mean and RIF median regression, the table presents statistically significant positive estimates for women and negative estimates for men.

-Supplementary results
+Supplementary Results

 We report three supplemental sets of results also included in the Appendix.
 The first is the propensity to work in specific industries, firm sizes, and regions.
-The second is quantile plots for different task groups, education groups, and other individual characteristics.
-Our final analysis considers an Oaxaca-Blinder RIF quantile decomposition by industry.
+The second is quantile plots for various task groups, education groups, and other individual characteristics.
+Our final analysis considers an OB RIF quantile decomposition by industry.

-Appendix Table A7 displays the marginal propensity for all refugees and female refugees to work in ten distinct industries, using matched natives and male refugees as reference groups.
+Table A.7 displays the marginal propensity for all refugees and women to work in 12 distinct industries, using matched natives (and men for women) as reference groups.
 All three refugee groups exhibit a higher propensity than natives to work in both the high-tech and medium-to-low-tech manufacturing industries.
 The likelihood of employment in knowledge-intensive services (KIS) is lower for individuals with a refugee background compared to native-born workers.
-This also applies to jobs in construction and utilities.
-The gender analysis reveals that female refugees are less likely than native females to be employed in almost all segments of the labor market, except for the knowledge-intensive service service.
+This outcome also applies to jobs in construction and utilities.
+The gender analysis reveals that women are less likely than men to be employed in almost all segments of the labor market, except for the KIS sector.

-Appendix Table A8 reveals a consistent pattern in which all three immigrant groups are less likely to work in small companies than Swedish-born individuals.
+Table A.8 reveals a consistent pattern in which all three immigrant groups are less likely to work in small companies than are Swedish-born individuals.
 Conversely, they exhibit an elevated likelihood of being employed in medium-sized and large companies.
-Notably, among refugees, female individuals are less inclined than their male counterparts to work in the smallest companies, and they tend to have a greater probability of securing employment in medium-sized companies.
+Notably, women are less inclined than their male counterparts to work in the smallest companies, and they tend to have a greater probability of securing employment in medium-sized companies.